 - Like System Services, Schedule Files also have to be synchronized, see Synchronize Files.

-- Click Create.
-The new Schedule File is now created.
+Click Create.
+The new schedule file is created.

 In this chapter you will learn how to create time- or event-based system services.
 The process contains 2 steps: